Jingkang incident: Second Siege of Bianjing

-Everything went back to normal as soon as the Jin forces retreated.
-Lavish parties continued to be held daily at the imperial palace.
-Emperor Huizong returned to Bianjing from the countryside.
-Song generals suggested that large numbers of troops ought to be garrisoned along the border of the Yellow River.
-Emperor Qinzong rejected the proposal by citing that the Jin forces might never come back.
+Everything continued as usual once the Jin forces retreated.
+Lavish daily parties resumed at the imperial palace and Emperor Huizong returned to Bianjing (present-day Kaifeng, Henan).

+Song generals suggested that large numbers of troops ought to be garrisoned along the Yellow River, but Emperor Qinzong rejected the proposal by arguing that the Jin forces might never come back.
 Many experienced generals who defended the city in the first siege of Bianjing were removed from the capital and posted elsewhere in the country.
-Many army groups were decommissioned or sent back to their prefectures of origin.
+Numerous army divisions were decommissioned or sent back to their prefectures of origin.

-Three months after the first siege of the city, the Jin imperial court sent two ambassadors to Song.
-The two ambassadors were nobles from the former Liao dynasty.
-Emperor Qinzong misjudged the situation and believed that they could be turned against the Jin ruler, Emperor Taizong.
-Emperor Qinzong sent a coded letter which was sealed in candle wax, inviting them to join Song to form an anti–Jin alliance.
+Three months after the first siege, the Jin imperial court sent two envoys to the Song.
+The two envoys were nobles from the former Liao dynasty.
+Emperor Qinzong misjudged the situation and believed they could be turned against the Jin ruler.
+Emperor Qinzong sent a coded letter sealed in candle wax, inviting them to join the Song to form an anti-Jin alliance.
 The two handed the letter to Emperor Taizong right away.
-Furious, Emperor Taizong ordered an even bigger army to attack Song.
-This second campaign would eventually topple the Northern Song dynasty.
+Furious, Emperor Taizong ordered a larger army to attack the Song.

-Since most of the Jin troops had just returned from their first expedition and had not even demobilized, the army was quickly remobilized.
-Following precedents set in the previous campaign, the Jin army divided into two groups, Wolibu's northern army and Nianhan's western army, even daring to take the same routes again.
+Since most of the Jin troops had just returned from their first expedition and had not even demobilized, the army was quickly ready for battle.
+Following precedents set in the previous campaign, the Jin army divided in two, Wanyan Zongwang's northern army and Wanyan Zonghan's western army.

-In September 1126, the two Jin army groups set foot in Song territory.
-Unlike the previous battle, however, the western army was able to sack Datong within only one month.
-Cities like Luoyang and Zhengzhou surrendered themselves, clearing the way to Bianjing.
+The Jin armies took the same routes as in the previous campaign, and in September 1126, they set foot on Song territory again.
+This time, however, the western army was able to sack Datong within one month.
+Cities such as Luoyang and Zhengzhou surrendered, clearing the way to Bianjing.
 The northern army, having sacked Baoding, Dingzhou and Zhengding in September, regrouped and crossed the Yellow River in November.
 It then went on a rampage and sacked Qingfeng, Puyang and other satellite cities around Bianjing in December.
-By the middle of December, the two forces regrouped at Bianjing and the capital was finally besieged.
+By the middle of December, the two forces met at Bianjing and the capital was besieged.

 Unlike the first siege, Bianjing's defenses in the second siege had some fatal flaws: